-Below, we’ve listed our top-selling lightweight hiking mats over the last 12 months, but before we get into the countdown, let’s cover some of the common questions we get about lightweight hiking mats…
+Below, we’ve listed our top-selling lightweight hiking mats over the last 12 months.
+Before we get into the countdown, let’s cover some of the common questions asked about lightweight hiking mats…

-When brand spanking new, some mats may make a tiny bit of noise.
+When brand spanking new, some mats may make a little noise.
 Image: Thermarest

 This question refers to the self-inflating mats, where the outer fabric layer is glued (bonded) to the inner foam.
 This creates a sturdier sleeping surface and allows the mat to be inflated tightly.

-Self-inflating mats (the ones that are full of dense foam) are best stored inflated.
+Self-inflating mats (full of dense foam) are best stored inflated.
 This ensures the foams’ memory is in an expanded state which shortens the time it takes at camp for the mat to inflate.
 Air-filled mats and air-filled insulated mats are much easier to care for.
 They are best stored loosely rolled, but if space is a premium, they can be rolled up and stored in their stuff sack once they’re clean and dry.

 Store your hiking mat properly so that it stays in good condition for many more adventures.
 Image: Thermarest

-If you’re in the ultra-lightweight category, then you’ll probably want to consider the shorter version of any mat.
+If you’re in the ultra-lightweight category, you’ll probably want to consider the shorter version of any mat.
 This reduces weight, but you may need to use something else to insulate your feet if the ground is cold.
-If weight is not a big concern and you just want comfort, or you are a cold sleeper, then choose a mat that is roughly the same length as you are in height.
+If weight is not a big concern and you just want comfort (or you’re a cold sleeper), choose a mat that is roughly the same length as you are in height.

 Width should also be considered, especially for users with larger frames.
-Women’s sized sleeping mats are usually shorter than the men’s equivalent and often have increased insulation around the feet and hips.
+Women’s sleeping mats are usually shorter than the men’s equivalent, and often have increased insulation around the feet and hips.

 Unless weight is an issue, go for the size that matches your height.
 Image: Sea to Summit